 “BoBP is also saddled with many commitments from other countries so we can’t devote all our time to India,” he said.

 Shekhar Kumar Niraj, an Indian Forest Service officer who is currently the director of the Advanced Institute of Wildlife Studies in Chennai, participated in consultations for the plan between 2008 and 2015.
 Niraj, who has seen the draft version, suggested that disagreements between various government agencies and a lack of co-ordination were responsible for the delay.

 Shobha Joe Kizhakudan, a principal scientist at the CMFRI, said that the document was prepared as part of the institution’s mandate to provide background information on shark fisheries for the plan of action to be developed.
-“This guidance document was then handed over to the Ministry of Agriculture [which was in charge of fisheries in 2015],” she said.
+“This guidance document was then handed over to the Ministry of Agriculture ,” she said.
 But Yadava said that the draft NPOA was already prepared and ready to be submitted by the time CMFRI came up with its guidance document and had no role to play in shaping the NPOA.